-How Railsware uses lean canvas for product development
+What Railsware uses for product development instead of lean canvas

-The lean startup methodology plays a big role in how we approach product development.
+The lean startup methodology plays a significant role in how we approach product development.
 And we are glad to share a piece of our craft.

 * Lean Canvas was designed by Ash Maurya, based on the Business Model Canvas designed by Alex Osterwalder, Strategyzer.com, licensed under CC BY SA 3.0.